Merger control in Italy: overview

 Proposals for reform

-Italian Competition Authority (Autorità Garante della Concorrenza e del Mercato) (IAA)
+The Italian Competition Authority (Autorità Garante della Concorrenza e del Mercato) (ICA)

 The regulatory authority